kyllo34/learning-journal/HTML-CSS.md

     - Track how many people are vising site and why
     - Use wireframes to create a rough sitemap
     - Implement a visual herarchy to highlight relevant data i.e. grouping, size, position
-    - Clear & consise navigation
+    - Clear & concise navigation
 2. Structure
     - HTML uses elements to describe the structure of a webpage
-    - <p> and </p> are opening and closing tags
+    - & <p> and </p> are opening and closing tags
     - Attributes provide addition information abou the contents of an element and appear in the opening tag.
 They have a name and value.
     - <p lang="em-us">Paragraph in English</p>
 3. HTML 5